biratrai/Project-P3-Item-Catalog/README.md

 Once it is up and running, type $ vagrant ssh to log into it.
 This will log your terminal in to the virtual machine, and you'll get a Linux shell prompt.

-Open the app.py file in nd_sharables directory, you'll see an instruction on how to register this app on GitHub and obtain Client ID.

-Once you've registered the app and set Client ID/Secret in the app.py file, you are now ready to launch the app.
+Go inside the Catalog directory and run the database_setup.py and enter_data.py accordingly to setup database and populate with fake datas.

-On your virtual machine, go to /vagrant/nd_sharables directory, then type $ python app.py.
-This will launch the application.
+Run the runserver.py python file, This will launch the application.

 You can check out the page from your browser at http://localhost:8000.